Laci1953/Cowgol_on_CP_M/README.md

 More than one source file may be specified (with extensions: .cow = cowgol source file, .c = C source file, .as = assembler source file)

-The first file must be a Cowgol source file.
+The first file must be a Cowgol source file (it contains the "main").

+C and assembler routines may be called from the cowgol source files.

 If you want just to compile/assemble the files, the option -C must be used.